yyu233/StudyNote/Work/EngineeringDesign.md

 1. Give different user different power; partition to different domains and management
 2. Compatibilty on different system (Independency)
 3. Product can be a capsule of a factory.
+Where does the factory get the raw input?
+What output does factory need to produce?
 4. Chain of task.
 5. Each task allows user monitoring.
 6. User interaction.
 Send feeback or report to user.